 Spotlight: 5 questions with Bridget Gildea, Subak Mentor

-Subak’s mentoring programme connects the not-for-profits in our Accelerator with a dedicated individual to support them during the programme.
+Subak’s mentoring programme connects our Member Organisations with a dedicated individual to support them during the programme.
 We carefully selected a talented and impressive group of mentors.
 We then strategically paired mentors with mentees according to their respective areas of interest, focus, and expertise.
 In this blog series, we’ll introduce some of our incredible mentors, showcase how they support our community, and hear about how and why they chose to get involved with Subak’s mentoring scheme.

 For our first mentor Spotlight, we spoke to Bridget Gildea, Consultant for Public Good, advisor, board member, and mentor for Subak’s European Cohort.